Classroom Access

 Important Disclosures:

-• Conflict of Interest: The planners, authors, and presenters of this CE activity have disclosed no conflicts of interest or relevant financial relationships with commercial entities.
+• Conflict of Interest: The course planners, authors, and presenters have no financial or commercial conflicts of interest related to this educational activity.

-• Non-Endorsement: Approval of this CE activity does not imply endorsement of any products or services mentioned within.
+• Non-Endorsement: Approval of this course as a continuing education activity does not imply endorsement of any products, services, or companies mentioned within the content.

-• Off-Label Product Use: No off-label product use is discussed in this CE activity.
+• Off-Label Product Use: No information related to off-label use of FDA-approved products is included in this course.

 a healthcare professional at a computer, reporting a Zika case to public health authorities.
 The computer screen shows a stylized form being submitted.